-Lateral Geographies is delighted to announce its first artist-collective-in-residence: Wells Projects.
+Lateral Geographies is delighted to announce its fourth artist in residence: Eve Marguerite.

 Lateral Geographies is an online residency programme for both digital media artists and those looking to diversify their body of work in creating for an online environment; the programme is also open to curators with a specialism in new media art.
 [Continue Reading]